gummyworm/monster/README.md

 Monster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
 The design philosophy is uncompromising maximalism.
-This is in contrast to most existing Vic-20 assemblers (and most native development tools on 8-bit computers), which mostly designed with memory efficiency in mind.
-The primary reason for this was (or is) to leave the majority of the RAM available to the programmer.
+This is in contrast to most existing Vic-20 assemblers (and most native development tools on 8-bit computers), which are mostly designed with memory efficiency in mind.

-Large RAM expansions have become ubiquitous on the platform, so the philosophy of this project is to choose feature richness without much concern for the memory footprint.
+Large RAM expansions have become ubiquitous on the platform, so the philosophy of this project is to choose feature richness without much concern for the cost to implement.
-Virtually any feature that I deem valuable in an editor/assembler is included.
+Virtually any feature that I deem valuable in an assembly IDE is included.

 Some of its features are:
  - 40 column bitmap-based editor